-To use your education benefits at UMN, you must be accepted into a degree program and be registered for classes, or take classes as a non-degree student.
-If non-degree, you are eligible for a maximum of 2 semesters of VA benefits in order to take prerequisite courses needed to enroll in a degree program.
+- You have registered for courses as a non-degree student.
+If you are a non-degree seeking student, you are eligible for a maximum of 2 semesters of VA benefits in order to take prerequisite courses needed to enroll in a degree program.

 To learn what education benefits you may qualify for as a military veteran, service member, or dependent, please refer to eligibility information from the U.S. Department of Veteran Affairs (VA).